urbanopt/urbanopt-ditto-reader/README.md

 1. "start_time": Optional, String, Indicates the start time of the simulation.
 Uses format "HH:MM:SS".
 The start_date and
-   start_time are aggregate to get the timestamp (using format "YYYY/MM/DD HH:MM:SS") for the config file that is cross referenced with the timestamps in the SCENARIO_NAME/opendss/profiles/timestamps.csv file created from profiles in SCENARIO_NAME/FEATURE_ID/feature_reports/feature_report_reopt.csv if use_reopt is true and
+   start_time are concatenated to get the timestamp (using format "YYYY/MM/DD HH:MM:SS") for the config file that is cross referenced with the timestamps in the SCENARIO_NAME/opendss/profiles/timestamps.csv file created from profiles in SCENARIO_NAME/FEATURE_ID/feature_reports/feature_report_reopt.csv if use_reopt is true and